jasonfrowe/bls_cuda/README.md

 If you'd like to contribute to this project, go for it!
 There are a number of to-dos
 1. ~~Code speed can likely be made much faster.  (shared memory vs global memory)~~
 2. ~~Better choices of blocks and threads-per-block needs to be explored~~
-3. Making the code base into an installable package
+3. ~~Making the code base into an installable package~~
 4. ~~Make CPU threading more efficient (spread around short-period jobs that take longer)~~
+5. Optimizing GPU memory transfers
+6. Allow transit modelling to have different parameters for different planets
+7. Better examples for TTV fitting
-5. and much more..
+8. and much more..

 ## License
 This project is licensed under the GNU General Public License (GPL) version 3 or later.